 Older and overlooked

-Starting in summer 2019, I wrangled datasets from scientists, firefighters and state regulators to define fire-prone areas and see where older people lived in facilities and independently.
-Using data from state regulators, I found facilities that didn’t submit emergency plans, or were deficient.
+I wrangled datasets from scientists, firefighters and state regulators to define fire-prone areas and see where older people lived in facilities and independently.
+Using data from state regulators, I found facilities that didn’t submit emergency plans or were deficient.
 Regulators were doing little to enforce a new law governing evacuations.
 We talked to residents, family, and facility administrators in fire-prone areas.
 COVID-19 came, throwing the lax oversight and poorly written rules into stark relief.

 Just weeks after publication, hundreds of older people were stranded in idling buses and folding chairs outside an evacuation center as the Glass Fire bore down on their retirement community.